Annex-Engineering/Chhogori-K2-Basecamp-Edition/README.md

+# Chhogori (K2) Printer - Basecamp Edition

+Chhogori (K2) - Basecamp Edition: is a Medium Format, Direct Drive, Open Air FDM Printer.

+This is an entirely scratch design, based on the efforts of the "Hypercube Overkill Project" for the XY Motion System

 This project is still in flux, things may change, the goals of this project are as follows:

 - Open Air Design - Upgradable to Summit Edition